 When it comes to your health, I’m not a big fan of hard and fast rules.
-They don’t always allow for flexibility and can set you up to fail BUT these guidelines are a great place to start if you are looking to improve your health or energy.
+They don’t always allow for individual needs and possibly just set you up to fail.
+BUT these guidelines are a great place to start if you want to improve your health.

-Everyone is unique but there are some general eating guidelines that apply to all of us regardless of our individuality.
+Even though everyone is unique, some general eating guidelines apply to all of us.

 I am a bit of a fan of Michael Pollan.
 I’ve read his books and I’ve been lucky enough to see him speak a couple of times.
-I like much of what he says about food.
-To me he speaks with a logic (and common sense) which is pretty easy to follow.
+I agree with much of what he says about food.
+To me, he speaks with logic that is easy to follow.

 If you haven’t heard of Michael, he is a journalist who dives deep into his subject.
 He has written many books but his best known are In Defence of Food, The Omnivore’s Dilemma and Food Rules.
 If you are interested you can learn more about Michael on his website.

 I first saw Michael speak in 2011.
 Even though that was some years ago, I think much of what he said is still relevant.

 - We have lost the “culture” of food as it was known and practised by our ancestors?
 It is lost in a sea of advertising and hyped-up marketing claims.
 Unlike other animals on this planet, we humans don’t seem to know how to eat instinctively anymore.
 In the face of all the external stimuli, we’ve lost the ability to look inwards and tune into the needs of our bodies.
-We seem to have become dependent on others (i.e. marketers) to tell us what to eat.
-(I think many of us have lost the ability to listen to what our body is telling us and to read the signals as to what it needs.
-That’s one of the aspects I work on with my clients).
+We have become dependent on others (i.e. marketers) to tell us what to eat.